 1970s Desk Lamp

-Materials: Beige painted metal, black painted metal.
-Some plastic parts.
+Materials: Beige painted metal round base and lampshade.
+Black painted metal flat rod.
+Some black plastic parts.
 Porcelain socket.

 Height: 30 cm / 11.81”

 Electricity: 1 bulb E27, 1 x 75 watt maximum, 110/220 volt.